Yasmine Mohammed: Controversies and criticisms

 Yasmine Mohammed has been accused of advancing Islamophobic views, which allegedly involve prejudice and discrimination against Islam and Muslims.
-Reports and academic studies claim to have connected her to a broader “Islamophobia industry” a well-resourced network that promotes “anti-Muslim ideologies” and contributes to “systemic discrimination against Muslims”.
-This industry comprises various entities, including media organizations, think tanks, and influential individuals who propagate “anti-Muslim rhetoric”.
+Reports and academic studies claim to have connected her to a broader "Islamophobia industry," a well-resourced network that promotes "anti-Muslim ideologies" and contributes to "systemic discrimination against Muslims".
+This industry comprises various entities, including media organizations, think tanks, and influential individuals who propagate "anti-Muslim rhetoric".

 Such research alleges Mohammed has involvement in this network.
 For instance, reports such as Fear, Inc.: The Roots of the Islamophobia Network in America and The Islamophobia Industry illustrate how individuals and groups, including some activists and commentators, contribute to the dissemination of Islamophobic ideas.
 Mohammed's public statements and actions align with the objectives of this industry, which seeks to portray Muslims as threats and perpetuate discriminatory attitudes and policies.
 An academic research project conducted by Wilfrid Laurier University, called The Canadian Islamophobia Industry: Mapping Islamophobia's Ecosystem in the Great White North, further detail how her activities contribute to these broader Islamophobic agendas.

 The report also highlights the following:

 "Mohammed is in favour of screening future immigrants to Canada with a Canadian values test.
 She has argued that Canada is bringing in people that don't share our values.
-“We didn't vet them before they came here, so we didn't understand that they have completely different values than we do.
-It's kind of ridiculous for us to expect that once they come and join our country, that their values are going to change; they won't change.”
+"We didn't vet them before they came here, so we didn't understand that they have completely different values than we do.
+It's kind of ridiculous for us to expect that once they come and join our country, that their values are going to change; they won't change."

-In 2019 she had a speaking engagement at the University of British Columbia hosted by Free Speech Club.

 Personal life

-Mohammed has two daughters, one from her first marriage and one from her third.
+Mohammed has two daughters, one from her first marriage and one from her second.
 She severed ties with her mother after her mother threatened to kill her because she wouldn't wear hijab anymore and because she had become a non-believer.